-Many usage credits come into effect at 1,000 kWh.
+Most usage credits come into effect at 1,000 kWh.
 However, some providers apply usage credits at 1,500 kWh or 2,000 kWh.
 For some electricity plans, usage credits are only applied if you are within a range of electricity usage (for example, between 1,000 kWh and 1,500 kWh).

-Other Key Terms and Questions
+Other Key Terms and Questions Section

-Electricity Plan Disclosure Chart
+Disclosure Chart Section

 Type of Product

 The type of product will tell you whether the plan has a fixed rate, a variable rate or if it is an indexed plan.
 ElectricityRates.com carries fixed-rate plans because they almost always save you more than variable-rate plans.
 They also ensure that you don't have surprise rate hikes that end up costing you more.